transitmatters/mbta-gtfs-sqlite/README.md

 This tool can help you:

-- Maintain a local index of the MBTA's GTFS feeds in sqlite format
+- Maintain a local archive of the MBTA's GTFS feeds in sqlite format
 - Query feeds using an ORM schema built on [SQLAlchemy](https://www.sqlalchemy.org/)
-- Build a remote mirror of your index on S3
+- Build a remote mirror of your archive on S3

 ## Structure of the archive